NaanProphet/git-logic-init/README.md

 ## Solution

 1. Use [Git LFS](https://github.com/git-lfs/git-lfs) to store large files and keep the repo size small (based on SHA 256 checksums)
-2. Use [Git Store Meta](https://github.com/danny0838/git-store-meta) to preserve timestamps
+2. Use commit hooks and [Git Store Meta](https://github.com/danny0838/git-store-meta) to preserve and restore timestamps

 Since Git commit hooks are scripts, they must—by design—be re-configured each time a repository is created/cloned.